-This Practice Note, by Iain Larkins of Radius Law, highlights key legal and regulatory changes that will affect in-house lawyers in 2018.
+This Practice Note, by Susanna Heley of RadcliffesLeBrasseur, highlights key legal and regulatory changes that affect or will affect in-house lawyers in 2019.
 While some are set in stone, others are more speculative at this stage or subject to the Parliamentary timetable.
-It is updated quarterly and was last updated on 7 September 2018.
+It was last updated on 12 December 2019.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.